telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/entitydatasource-component/connecting-to-an-entity-data-model-with-the-entitydatasource-component.md

 report.DataSource = entityDataSource
 ````

->note The names and types of the parameters in the  __Parameters__  collection should match exactly the names and      types of the method arguments.
+> The names and types of the parameters in the  __Parameters__  collection should match exactly the names and      types of the method arguments.
 In case this requirement is not fulfilled the  __EntityDataSource__  component will      not be able to resolve or call correctly the method and will raise an exception at runtime.